maupilia/SRT/sphinx/NuragheScratch/restart.rst

   ``calibrationtoolclient MANAGEMENT/CalibrationTool &``

-  The graphical interface related to the meteo Client (:numref:`srt_meteo`) and  the calibration Tool Client (:numref:`srt_calibrationtool`) are now open and updated in real time.
+  The graphical interfaces related to the meteo Client (:numref:`srt_meteo`) and  the calibration Tool Client (:numref:`srt_calibrationtool`) are now open and updated in real time.